 You can avoid some of these problems by simply taking off some length.
 Naturally, you don't want to make it too short.
 The best thing to do is use hair clippers with a guard attachment that will quickly trim it to an even ¼" long before waxing.
-If you're going to get a professional waxing job, though, your waxer will be able to trim the hair down for you.
 Whatever you do, don't use scissors—you run the risk of cutting some hair too short.

 Opt for a shower post-wax instead of a hot bath.
 Soaking in water could cause unnecessary irritation or pimples.